KevinVerre/kevins-guide-to-git/README.txt

 Since you want to store your work in the cloud, you find an instance of a Git server running on the Internet.
 Most people use Github or Bitbucket or something like that, either the free version or a paid version.
 But you can also run your own Git server if you really want to.
 If you have your credentials set up, you can push a copy of your Git repo to the cloud.
 This will act as your origin repo.
 You can set your local master to point to the origin's master branch as its upstream branch.
 This lets you keep track of how many commits you are ahead or behind that branch.

 Your co-worker, Betty, can clone the repo from the cloud to her local computer.
 If she wants, she can push new commits or new branches to origin.
+To prove she is who she says she is, she might have to create a ssh key from a password.

 After working on the project for some time, you decide you want to code a new feature.
 You will create a new branch to put all of the new code changes related to that feature in.
 This is called a feature branch.